-Are you looking for ways to be intentional in your everyday life?
+Inside: Are you looking for ways to be intentional in your everyday life?
+Here are 10 simple ways to bring an intentional focus to your daily life.

 Does it ever feel like you’re just going through the motions of life and not really headed anywhere?
 Do you feel stuck on autopilot?
 Or do you go to bed wondering if your days are well spent?